 In the process of redesigning the business.com homepage, we modified the look and feel of the brand as a whole.
 When I think about the future growth of business.com, I look at the "little c" community, meaning the expert Q&A section, as well as the "big C" community, which I think of as everyone who's involved in the marketplace.
 The new logo, which comprises a chat box, is intended to represent that community interaction among small business owners, vendors and everyone in the marketplace.

 Q: There are a lot of online publications serving business audiences.
 What makes business.com different?

-We also cater to what I would call "service journalism" a lot more than what I would call "headline journalism," which is what some of the other outlets are serving business audiences.
+Further, we cater to what I call "service journalism" more than "headline journalism," which is what some of the other outlets are serving business audiences.

-Whether you're Wirecutter, CNET, Inc., business.com or any of the others, trust is important if you're an independent review site.
+Whether you're Wirecutter, CNET, Inc., business.com or any of the other publications, trust is important if you're an independent review site.
 We have protocols and operations that allow us to maintain that separation.
-But we also have a culture where we don't need to test those boundaries.
-It's never been much of an issue for us.
+We also have a culture where we don't need to test those boundaries.
+It's never been an issue for us.
 The fact that we have millions of people coming to our sites every month is a testament that we're doing it right and people trust us.